haylo237/AirBnB_clone/web_static/README.md

-This is our project's web static
+This is Njike Abednego & Patrick Njoroge project on web static